Key takeaways:

 Collaboration tools and cloud access

-One of Google Workspace’s pros is its real-time collaboration features and accessibility to the cloud.
+One of Google Workspace’s pros is its real-time collaboration features and cloud accessibility.
 The following includes some of the benefits you can get from Workspace’s collaboration capabilities.

-- Access anytime, anywhere.
-Because all applications and data are cloud-based, employees can access their work from any device (laptop, tablet, smartphone) with an internet connection.
+- Access anytime, anywhere: Because all applications and data are cloud-based, employees can access their work from any mobile device (laptop, tablet, smartphone) with an internet connection.

-- Seamless integration.
-You can start a Google Meet call directly from a Calendar invitation, attach a Drive file to a Gmail email with a single click, or create a Doc from a Chat conversation.
+- Seamless integration: You can start a Google Meet call directly from a Calendar invitation, attaching a Drive file to a Gmail email with a single click, or creating a Doc from a Chat conversation.

 Storage and security features